gabrielemariotti/cardslib/doc/BUILD.md

 # Cards Library: How to build/use library

-The library is written with Android Studio and has Gradle support.
+The library is written with Android Studio and has the Gradle support.

 You can add this library to your project adding a dependency to your `build.gradle`, or your can reference this project as a library (from Eclipse) or add it as a module (from Android Studio/IntelliJ).